Back to Podcast Guides

 • The obvious external change may not be the deepest work; look for the pattern underneath the surface problem.

-• Journaling and wandering help when they create listening, not when they become more self-improvement performance.
+• Journaling and wandering help when they create genuine listening.

-• Support is essential, but the fragile middle of transformation should be treated as a treasure rather than shared indiscriminately.
+• Support is essential, but the fragile middle of transformation deserves protection and care in who you share it with.

 • Integration requires a return: projects, practices, relationships, responsibilities, and small experiments that let insight become embodied.